ariaghora/noe/README.md

   ReadLn();
 ```
-*For now please explore the source code by yourself to see the complete functionality.
-Don't worry, the code base is not that large yet.*
+For now please explore the source code by yourself to see the complete functionality.
+Don't worry, the code base is not that large yet.
+You can also explore darkteal's possibility in varying use-case examples in "playground" folder.

 ### Some known issues
 - **Some operations are painfully slow:** darkteal is still in a very early development.
 What you can do for now is making optimization on the compiler side, e.g., using "-O3" if you are using freepascal compiler.